simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     Cluster(prefixMastodonResource "ecs-cluster", clusterArgs)
 ```

-In the second step we prepare a task role which allows us to connect to the containers in the ECS cluster.
-To do this we need an assume role policiy and a task policy which allows us to connect to the containers in the ECS cluster:
+In the second step, we prepare a task role that allows us to connect to the containers in the ECS cluster.
+For this, we need an assume role policy and a task policy that enables communication between the containers and the managed SSM agent.
+This is required to connect to the containers via AWS ECS Exec.
+The task role is defined as follows:

 ```fsharp
 let assumeRolePolicy =